 Staying at Edgewood was very convenient for us as we explored the Tahoe area, and the staff there were very helpful when it came to planning out a few of our adventures.
 Everyone had a favourite hike or restaurant that they were more than happy to share.

 We didn’t have time to play golf there unfortunately, but their course is regularly voted as South Tahoe’s best course.
 We did make good use of the otudoor pool and hot tub though, where the staff kept us plied with coffee as we tried to recover from our extremely late arrival the night before.

 We’d highly recommend staying here if you’re looking for ultimate luxury and want to do Tahoe in serious style.

 Tahoe City is another large town on the North West corner of Lake Tahoe.
 It was a very convenient place to stay for exploring some of the lesser known areas, such as the nearby town of Truckee or some of the more famous viewpoints, like Bonsai Rock.

-We stayed at Basecamp resorts in North Tahoe.
-Basecamp hotels are quite basic, but they’re stylishly decorated and are all you need for a hotel if you’re planning to spend most of your time off site (there aren’t any extra facilities like swimming pools etc).
+We stayed at Basecamp Resort in North Tahoe.
+We are huge fans of Basecamp hotels because they are affordable, clean, quiet, and stylish and are all you need for a hotel if you’re planning to spend most of your time off-site (there aren’t any extra facilities like swimming pools, etc).
 It was great for what we needed, and actually it’s the second Basecamp resort we’ve stayed in now.
-There’s a sister resort in Canmore, Canada, and that one is equally pleasant to stay in.
+There’s a sister resort in Canmore, Alberta, Canada, which we are equally fond of.

 Generally speaking, I think I’d recommend South Tahoe more than Tahoe City as a destination.
 It seems to be a little more energetic, with more restaurants and hotels to choose from.
 Having said that, I’d be happy to spend more time in either cities.